-- 4. The main building follows the traditional "three-bay two-veranda" (three-sided courtyard house) layout commonly found in southern China, which means there is one central hall and two wings with an open area facing south.
+- 4. The main building follows the traditional "three-hall two-verandah" (three-sided courtyard house) layout commonly found in southern China, which means there is one central hall and two wings with an open area facing south.
 A screen wall is built at the south of the open area to form an internal courtyard.
-Different from traditional courtyard houses, the wings are slightly tilted away from the central house.
+Different from traditional courtyard houses, the wings are slightly tilted away from the central house, instead of being perpendicular to it.
 At the southern part of the first level of the central house, an octagonal area of the main hall protrudes into the internal courtyard so that the main entrance chamber is enlarged.
-It reminds us of the pavilion in front of the main hall found in some traditional upper-class residences in southern China. - 5.
-The annex block has two storeys with a number of parallel rooms connected by a veranda, which reflects the simplicity of modern residential designs in the early years.
+It reminds us of the practice of erecting a pavilion in front of the main hall found in some traditional upper-class residences in southern China. - 5.
+The annex block has two storeys with a number of parallel rooms connected by a verandah, which reflects the simplicity of modern residential designs in the early years.
 The second level of the main building and the annex block are connected by a kitchen and a passageway, which ingeniously separates the living areas of the masters and the servants while the masters can still enjoy the convenient service of the servants.
 A food hatch used to deliver dishes from the kitchen on the first level to the round hall (dining hall) in the main building can still be found inside.
 The first level of the two-storey garage is for car-parking and the second level is for residential purpose.
-Its roof is a classical Chinese luding roof (a four-sloped roof with a flat central portion).
-The single-storey subsidiary building with classical Chinese pyramidal roof in quadrangular shape and humpbacked roof is about 20 metres long and connected by corridors to the square-shaped pavilions at both ends.
+Its roof is a classical Chinese luding roof (a four-sloped roof with a flat central The single-storey subsidiary building with classical Chinese portion). pyramidal roof in quadrangular shape and humpbacked roof is about 20 metres long and connected by corridors to the square-shaped pavilions at both ends.
 The one-storey hexagonal pavilion has two entrances and a classical Chinese double-eaved pyramidal roof in hexagonal shape. - 6.
 The upper structure of the house is made up of brick walls, reinforced concrete floor slabs and roof boarding.
-Form the damaged beams and columns, it can be observed that there is more sand and less cement in the aggregate.
+From the damaged beams and columns, it can be observed that there is more sand and less cement in the aggregate.
 Small diameter steel bars are used and the cement grading is low with possible mixture of lime.
-Limited by the construction equipment then, vibrators were not used to minimize air holes.
+Limited by the construction equipment then, the concrete was not properly compacted, leading to the formation of honeycomb.
 But the floor slabs are as thick as 200 mm and a grid pattern supporting system is used for the beams of the main halls on various storeys.
 For the round chamber to the west of the first floor, a concentric radiating pattern is in place.
 Such structural designs have served to enhance the load carrying capacity of the floors, in addition to making the coffer ceiling attractive.